sanyalsubhajit39/covid-screening/README.md

 ## YOU must edit Your .jsons to point to thhe respective locations on your downloaded datasets
 ## if using any web based gpu then Fulfil as per their formalities of dataset location.
+## or use this Folder if you are using Collab for testing the model.Run( val.ipynb )

 ## Datasets
 ShanghaiTech Dataset: [Google Drive](https://drive.google.com/open?id=16dhJn7k4FWVwByRsQAEpl9lwjuV03jVI)